danchoi/rb_nav/README.markdown

 directory and adds what it finds to the search path.

-You can customize the search path by putting something like this in a `.vimrc` files at the root of your project's directory.
+You can customize the search path by putting something like this in a `.vimrc` files in your project's root directory.

     let g:RbNavPaths = "application lib spec"